1998 NRL season: Player statistics

-Post season
+Postseason

 Brisbane's consistent dominance over other teams at this period of time contributed to the National Rugby League's plans to cut the number of teams down to 14 in order to ensure competitiveness and the long-term financial success of the game.
-Despite the rationalization of the league, the Broncos have continued to dominate in the modern era of the league, winning two more premierships in 2000 and 2006, as well as reaching another two Grand Finals in 2015 and 2023.
+Despite the rationalization of the league, the Broncos have continued to dominate in the modern era of the league, winning premierships in 2000, 2006 and 2025, as well as reaching another two Grand Finals in 2015 and 2023.

 Despite the inclusion of "national" in the new competition's name, both the Gold Coast and Adelaide clubs folded at the end of the 1998 season.
 A new Gold Coast side re-entered the competition nine years later in 2007.

 1998 was the last season for the seventy-eight-year-old St. George Dragons and seventeen-year-old Illawarra Steelers clubs, which merged to form the NRL's first joint-venture team at the conclusion of the season, the St. George Illawarra Dragons, for inclusion in the 1999 Premiership.